marly-ai/marly/README.md

 # Marly

-A schema based document retrieval service for agents that leverages language models for the structuring of unstructured data.
-Our goal is to help you structure relevant data points from documents like a PDF, PPT or WRD doc from any source for usage in any downstream agentic operation (i.e loading into a database, making an API call, provide context for complex RAG) without the use of a vector database etc).
-With Marly, you can extract any number of schemas from any number of documents with a single API call making it easier to building Mult-Step Agent Workflows with Unstructured Documents.
+Marly is a schema-based document retrieval service designed to help you efficiently structure data from various documents like PDFs, PowerPoints, or Word files.
+By leveraging advanced language models, Marly transforms unstructured data into organized, structured information that you can easily use in any downstream operation, such as loading into a database, making API calls, or providing context for complex Q&A tasks.
+All this is done without needing a vector database.
+With Marly, you can extract data based on multiple schemas from numerous documents with just one API call, simplifying the process of building multi-step workflows with unstructured documents.

 # What is a Schema?
 ---